The Valley of Adventure

 The Valley of Adventure (published in 1947) is a popular children's book by Enid Blyton.
 It is the third book in the Adventure Series.
 The first edition of the book was illustrated by Stuart Tresilian.
 It is one of the few novels by Enid Blyton with a Second World War theme.

 Summary

 When Bill gets a new plane, the children (Phillip, Dinah, Jack and Lucy-Anne) are allowed to go on a night flight to the countryside to spend a short holiday studying nature.
-But the children accidentally board the wrong plane, and find themselves being flown by two men, Juan and Pepi.
-The foursome escape from the plane, and hide in a cave behind a waterfall, hidden in vines.
+But the children accidentally board the wrong plane, and find themselves being taken away by two men, Juan and Pepi.

+After landing, the foursome escape from the plane, only to find themselves in an isolated valley scarred by war somewhere on the European mainland, and hide in a cave behind a waterfall, hidden in vines.
 Meanwhile Jack discovers a prisoner named Otto who gives him a mysterious map that leads to a treasure, hidden somewhere in the valley.
 The children after many days of scrambling and climbing rocks, discover a cave with priceless statues taken throughout the country during the war.
 The children discover the statues were taken from various churches at the time, in order to be hidden from the Nazis.